Benefits of Upgrading from Office 365 to Microsoft 365?

 - Protection from phishing attacks and Zero-day threats through Office 365 Advanced Protection

-- Ability to remotely wipe lost or stolen devices
+- Ability to remotely wipe lost or stolen devices (mobiles and laptops running Windows 10)

 - Complete file control through “Do Not Forward” and “Do Not Copy” restrictions